figgyjay/midterm/README.md

 ## Tasks

 * `sumOfOdds`
   * Write a function called sumOfOdds that takes in 2 numbers as parameters and sums the odd numbers between them.
   * This function is inclusive so please include your two parameters in your calculation.
   * After summing the numbers, return the sum.
   * You can assume that the 2nd number passed in will always be greater than the first and that the two numbers will not be the same
-* Note: This problem should account for negative number input

 * `arraySubtract`
   * Write a function arraySubtract that takes in 2 arrays of numbers and subtracts the item in each index at array 1 with its respective item in each index at array 2.